———————————————

 The pond outside the cave exit may be scenic at fine weather, but right now it's raining cats and dogs, or goats and foxes if you prefer.
 Dammit, there's thunder as well.
 We'd better get out of the water quickly or we can all get killed!

 This place is still at great elevation.
-What luck the Derkeethus knows the way!
+What luck that Derkeethus knows the way!
 Following him, we run down a winding path with a show of lightnings all around us.

 The path takes us to the main road which would lead to that elusive stone bridge I showed you earlier.
 We, however, are going to turn left onto the bridge that leads to the village of Darkwater, the houses of which you can faintly see in this picture: